kapilrawat123/Web-Application-Vulnerabilty-Issue/README.md

 # Web-Application-Vulnerabilty-Issue
-This repository show you the Web Application Vulnerabilty Issue which you will find in the process of Web-Application-Penetratesting
+This repository show you the Web Application Vulnerabilty Issue which you will find during the process of your Web-Application-Penetratesting